 If you are a visitor to our Websites from the EEA or the United Kingdom, our legal basis for collecting and using the Personal Data described above will depend on the Personal Data concerned and the specific context in which we collect it.

 However, we will normally collect Personal Data from you only where we have your consent to do so, where we need the Personal Data to perform a contract with you, or where the processing is in our legitimate interests and not overridden by your data protection interests or fundamental rights and freedoms.
 In some cases, we may also have a legal obligation to collect Personal Data from you or may otherwise need the Personal Data to protect your vital interests or those of another person.

 If we ask you to provide Personal Data to comply with a legal requirement or to perform a contract with you, we will make this clear at the relevant time and advise you whether the provision of your Personal Data is mandatory or not (as well as of the possible consequences if you do not provide your Personal Data).

 If you have questions about or need further information concerning the legal basis on which we collect and use your Personal Data, please contact us through this FORM (which will ask from you information necessary for us to process your request) or by using the contact details provided under the “How to contact us” heading below.

 This section applies only to California residents.
 It describes how we collect, use and share Personal Information of California residents in operating our business, and their rights with respect to that Personal Information.
-For purposes of this Part VII, Personal Information has the meaning given in the California Consumer Privacy Act of 2018 (“CCPA”) but does not include information exempted from the scope of the CCPA.
+For purposes of this Part VI, Personal Information has the meaning given in the California Consumer Privacy Act of 2018 (“CCPA”).
+However, this Statement does not apply:

 As a California resident, you have the rights listed below.
 However, these rights are not absolute, and in certain cases we may decline your request as permitted by law.